studiowebux/deno-minilog/README.md

 It allows users to easily toggle the enabled log level and change the output format, providing flexibility based on their preference or application needs.
 Introducing `fork` to isolate and manage logs within specific application segments for pinpoint troubleshooting and future reference.
+Added support of `loggerInstance` to use a singleton pattern and centralize the logger configuration.

 ---